lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 ## Designing the View

-The next thing i want to do is design the rows I'm going to "print" .
+Next, I want to design the rows I'm going to "print" .
 I do this first, visually, with IB and then think about the code to generate the lines.

 I have specified a cell for each type of row  that is required to be displayed.
 There are 7 cell types, corresponding to: